-Bisexuality - the least common and most
+Bisexuality - the least common

-misunderstood of the three sexual orientations.
+the three sexual orientations.

 Bisexuality is difficult for some people to understand.
 Many of